 Ensuring food security to the poor tribal households in the remote project villages is one of the key objectives of the programme.
-The situation of these villages before the interventions of the programme was worst in comparison with the state and national averages.
+The situation of these villages before the interventions of the programme was worst in comparison with the state and national averages of Orissa and India.
 People were striving for foods for more than eight months.
-The programme has intervened in promoting primary sector development particularly the agriculture to increase the production at the village level and also to increase the cash income at the family level to enable economic access to food.
+The programme has intervened in promoting primary sector development particularly the agriculture to increase the production at the village level and also to increase the cash income at the family level to enable financial access to food.

-It is clear from the survey that the food security situation has been improved particularly in the programme villages where only 48% of the families are facing food shortage in comparison to 73% of the control villages.
+It is clear from the survey that the food security situation has been improved particularly in the programme villages where only 23% of the families are facing food shortage in comparison to 70% of the control villages.
+While comparing the results with the previous year, the change is further significant.
+In 2010-11, 52% of the respondents were reported no food shortage which has increased to 77% in 2011-12 resulting in improved food security situation.
 This difference is significance and due to the increased crop production and cash income.
-Besides, other contributing factors for the improved situation are the food grain support from the UN WFP as part of the wage component to the labourers and the effective functioning of the Public Distribution System (PDS) in the programme villages which increases the physical access to food for the poor.
+Other contributing factors for the improved situation are the food grain support from the UN WFP as part of the wage component to the labourers and the effective functioning of the Public Distribution System (PDS) in the programme villages which increases the physical access to food for the poor.

-The duration of the food shortage with the families continuing food insecurity in both programme and control villages almost similar.
+The duration of the food shortage with the families continuing with food insecurity in both programme and control villages almost similar.
 This is the area where the programme needs to make focused intervention for addressing food insecurity by linking the mainstream food and nutritional programmes to these poorest households.
-These segments of the family are particularly landless and destitute families primarily depend upon the purchased food.
+These segments of the family are particularly landless and destitute families, primarily dependent upon purchased food.
 The project has taken an initiative for creation of grain banks at SHG level which would address these households in accessing food.